technofocus-pte/fbrcdtafctrydepth/Lab Guides/Use Case 05/Use Case 05.md

 and ensures the trial is enabled.
 Subsequently, a Warehouse named WideWorldImporters is established within the Fabric environment to serve as the central repository for data storage and processing.
-Data ingestion into the Warehouse_FabricXX workspace is then detailed through the implementation of a Data Factory pipeline.
+Data ingestion into the Warehouse_Fabric28 workspace is then detailed through the implementation of a Data Factory pipeline.
 This process involves fetching data from external sources and integrating it seamlessly into the workspace.
 Critical tables, dimension_city, and fact_sale, are